Home Korean Ingredient GlossaryGrains Korean Rice (Mepssal)

 by Emily

 This post may contain affiliate links.
 Please read my disclosure for details at the bottom of this page.
 As an Amazon Associate, I earn from qualifying purchases on this post about Korean rice known as ‘mepssal’ (멥쌀).
-We hope you enjoy learning about rice in Korean cuisine!
+I hope you enjoy learning about rice in Korean cuisine!

 Like many countries in East Asia, traditional South Korean meals predominantly center around a bowl of rice.
 The significance of rice in Korean food culture cannot be overemphasized or dramatized.
 Not only is it a daily stable served at most meals, but it is also part of the cultural identity of South Korea stemming from hardships, survival, and social resilience.